AndyIbanez/fairese.github.io/content/about/fairese.md

 ### Fairese LLC: Native iOS Expertise from the Andes

-Fairese LLC is a U.S.-registered software company founded by Sergio Andrés Ibañez Kautsch (also known as [Andy Ibanez](https://andyibanez.com)).
-While officially based in the United States, all development takes place remotely from Bolivia, a location that offers strong time zone overlap with U.S. clients, reliable infrastructure, and the ability to work with deep focus and autonomy.
+Fairese LLC is a U.S.-registered software company founded by Sergio Andrés Ibañez Kautsch, also known as [Andy Ibanez](https://andyibanez.com).
+While officially based in the United States, all development takes place remotely from Bolivia — a country of striking natural beauty, where the snowcapped Illimani towers over La Paz and the salt flats of Uyuni stretch across the Altiplano.
+With reliable infrastructure, strong overlap with U.S. time zones, and a quiet focus-friendly environment, Bolivia makes an ideal base for high-quality remote work.

 ---